 Conclusions

-Height separation among MGWS and FS systems contribute to minimize inter-system interference to a level of the 2-5 % of links potentially interfered (i.e. C/I exceeding a specified threshold), already adopted for first SEAMCAT study for this band (see section 4).
+Height separation among MGWS and FS systems contribute to minimise inter-system interference to a level of the 2-5 % of links potentially interfered (i.e. C/I exceeding a specified threshold), already adopted for first SEAMCAT study for this band (see section 4).

 Beam alignment prevention between MGWS and FS systems guarantees enough isolation between both systems.
 MGWS system might consider restricting the use of certain beam steering angles to prevent interference towards the FS at the expense of performance degradation.